GetSimpl/simpl-android-sdk-integration-example/README.md

 1) I see an error saying "Couldn't resolve depenedncy "com.simpl.android:data:<version>" on the Android Studio console.

-> __Answer__

-It's sometimes because of the redirect failure.
+-> It's sometimes because of the redirect failure.
 Just retry building the app once or twice.
 If the issue persists contact help@getsimpl.com

 2) I see following error in the terminal while building the app using gradle command
    ```console